cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 * Clients are configured with public parameters for a set of Aggregators.
-* To submit an individual measurement, a Client shards the measurement into "input shares" and sends one input share to each Aggregator
+* To submit an individual measurement, a Client shards the measurement into "input shares" and sends one input share to each Aggregator.
 * The Aggregators accept these submissions and group individual measurements into batches over which the desired aggregate statistics will be computed.

+    > CP I don't think the notion of "batch" is central to VDAFs.
+I think our
+    > overview would be cleaner if we just said that there is a set of inptus
+    > over which we want to compute some aggregate statistic.

   For each batch, the Aggregators:
   * Validate that the individual measurements in the batch meet the requirements of the system.
   * Combine the input shares into "output shares" of the desired aggregate.

+      > CP This isn't quite right.
+It's more accurate to say: The Aggregators
+      > want to compute some function of the input -- call it the "aggregation
+      > function" -- and we want that each Aggregator only holds a share of the
+      > input and only gets a share of the output.
+(To be clear: Outputs from
+      > multiple evaluations of this function care combined to get the final
+      > aggregate.)

 * According to the needs of the particular VDAF, Aggregators may need to exchange information among themselves as part of the validation and aggregation process.

+    > CP What does this mean?
+To my read, this statement imply that, depending
+    > on the VDAF, interaction may not be necessary in order to verify output
+    > share validity.

-* The Aggregators submit their output shares to a collector, who combines them to obtain the aggregate result over the inputs.
+* The Aggregators submit their output shares to the Collector, who combines them to obtain the aggregate result over the batch.

 ~~~
                  +--------------+